Crossed modular categories and the Verlinde formula for twisted conformal blocks: Rigidity in weakly fusion categories

 We begin by recalling the notion of a monoidal r-category and a weakly fusion category. \begin{definition} A monoidal category $(\Ccal,\otimes,\unit)$ is said to be an r-category if (cf. \cite{BoDr:13}): \\ (i) For each $X\in \Ccal$, the functor $\Ccal\ni Y\mapsto \Hom(\unit, X\otimes Y)$ is representable by an object $X^*$, i.e. we have functorial identifications $\Hom(\unit,X\otimes Y)=\Hom(X^*,Y)$.\\ (ii) The functor $\Ccal\ni X\mapsto X^*\in \Ccal^{\operatorname{op}}$ is an equivalence of categories, with the inverse functor being denoted by $X\mapsto { }^*X$. \end{definition}

-Note that the notion of a monoidal r-category that is defined here is dual to the one considered in \cite{BoDr:13}, namely it corresponds to the weak duality for the ``second tensor product'' constructed in {\it op. cit. \S3.1}.
+Note that the notion of a monoidal r-category that is defined here is dual to the one considered in \cite{BoDr:13}, namely it corresponds to the weak duality for the ``second tensor product'' constructed in {\it op. cit. \S3.1}. \begin{remark} Using both (i) and (ii) from the definition, it follows that we have functorial identifications for any pair of objects $X,Y$ in a monoidal r-category $\Ccal$: